Aszolus/TriviaClassic/README.md

 - Channel: pick Guild/Party/Raid/Say/Yell or a custom channel (joins automatically).
 - Sets & categories: choose which question sets/categories to include; the question counter updates live.
 - Timer: set the per-question timer (clamped to allowed min/max).
+- Steal timer: for Team Steal mode, set a separate timer used during steal attempts.
 - Mode: select a game mode (see below); the choice is saved per character.
 - Start: click **Start**, then **Next** to announce questions.
 Use **Skip** to replace a question.
 Click **Announce Winner/Results** after timeouts.
 - Answers: players respond in the configured channel; correct answers are detected automatically.